Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/chess_range/README.md

 # Chess Solo (Puzzle Type #24)

+These are three dedicated solvers for different types of chess puzzles (all use the same solver under the hood)

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://www.puzzle-chess.com/solo-chess-11/)

 You are given a chess board with $N$ pieces distributed on it.
 Your aim is to make $N-1$ sequence of moves where each move is a legal chess move and captures another piece and end up with the king as the only piece on the board.
 You are not allowed to move a piece more than twice.